JCall-Engineer/blog/src/index.md

 I want readers to know these posts *will* evolve---and to trust the transparency of those changes.
 If you’re curious, you can see exactly what changed and why.
 I make revisions because I have confidence that they are improvements---and hopefully most people reading will find that to be true.

-## Yes, This Might Cost Me

-I’m fully aware that mixing personal advocacy with professional identity is generally considered risky.
-The safest advice for someone who wants to stay employable is to avoid taking public stances---especially on anything that could be construed as political.

-But here’s the thing: if someone wants to find this blog later, they will.
-Obscurity isn’t safety.
-It’s just delay.

-I believe my perspective is worth sharing precisely because it’s informed by personal experience---navigating the medical system, living with chronic illness, and seeing how policy plays out at ground level.
-Stripping that down into something sterile and abstract would defeat the point.
-So I’m choosing to publish under my name.
+## A Note on Transparency

+I write under my own name, knowing some of what I publish here is more opinionated than what you'd typically find in a professional portfolio.
+But my perspective carries weight precisely because it's rooted in lived experience --- navigating healthcare systems, managing chronic illness, and watching policy decisions play out at ground level.
+Abstracting that into something impersonal would strip away what makes it valuable.

-I still hold myself to professional standards.
-I believe in ethical conduct, clear boundaries, and productive dialogue.
-But I also believe that pretending I don’t care about the world outside my job is dishonest.
-And if that honesty disqualifies me from opportunities, I’ll live with that.
+I hold myself to professional standards: clear reasoning, intellectual honesty, and good faith engagement.
+But I also believe in being straightforward about what I care about and why.
+If that shapes how someone views my work, I can live with that.

 ## This Site Isn’t Just for That Letter